 Here’s a more detailed comparison between a limited mindset and a growth mindset:

-- Beliefs – Individuals with a limited mindset believe that their abilities, intelligence, and talents are fixed traits.
+Beliefs – Individuals with a limited mindset believe that their abilities, intelligence, and talents are fixed traits.
 They think that they are born with a certain level of skill and that there’s little they can do to change it.
+These people live an increasingly restricted life.

-- Challenges – People with a limited mindset tend to avoid challenges and difficult tasks because they fear failure.
-They worry that struggling or not succeeding immediately will expose their lack of ability.
+Challenges – People with a limited mindset tend to avoid challenges and difficult tasks because they fear failure and negative global labels.
+They worry that struggling or not succeeding immediately will expose their lack of ability and polarized thinking.

-- Failures – Failures are taken personally and are often seen as a reflection of their inherent limitations.
-They might give up easily after facing setbacks.
+Failures – Failures are taken personally and are often seen as a reflection of their inherent limitations.
+They might give up easily after facing setbacks and rules anger.

-- Feedback – They might avoid feedback or criticism, as it could be seen as confirmation of their perceived lack of ability.
+Feedback – They might avoid feedback or criticism, as it could be seen as confirmation of their perceived lack of ability and a really fertile catastrophic imagination.

-- Stagnation – A limited mindset can lead to a stagnant comfort zone, where individuals stick to what they’re already good at to avoid failure or embarrassment.
+Stagnation – A limited mindset can lead to a stagnant comfort zone (middle ground), where individuals stick to what they’re already good at to avoid failure or embarrassment.

 Cultivating a growth mindset can lead to increased resilience, perseverance, and a more positive outlook on personal development and learning.